WHO CAN VOTE IN WAKEFIELD TOWNSHIP ELECTIONS?

 WHERE DO WAKEFIELD TOWNSHIP RESIDENTS VOTE?

 Wakefield Township residents vote at the township hall located at 414 North County Road 519.
 In Wakefield Township we do all of our voting at our township hall.
 Wakefield Township hall is handicap accessible so if you want to vote and have a hard time handling stairs we have a lift for the purpose of getting you down to the floor that the election is being held on.
 Another way you can vote in the township is to vote Absent Voter Ballot.
-If you want to vote at home the clerk must receive a written or verbal request from you and she will forward all the necessary paperwork to complete your voting process.
-At the present time we have a number of residents that are on the permanent absent voter list.
+If you want to vote at home the clerk must receive a written or verbal request from you and she will send you an application to fill out to obtain an Absent Voter ballot.
+Once this is completed and sent back to the clerk, she will then send out an Absent Voter Ballot.
+If you wish to be placed on the Permanent Absent Voter list (where an application is automatically sent to you before each election), please contact the Clerk and she will place you on the list.

 HOW DO I KNOW WHEN AN ELECTION WILL BE HELD?